The Ultimate Food Map of Europe

 18. Sweden

-Köttbullar or Swedish meatballs are renowned around the world, thanks to the world domination of Ikea which spread it across the globe.
+Köttbullar, or Swedish meatballs, are renowned worldwide, thanks to the world domination of Ikea, which spread it across the globe.
 Oh, and yes, they are delicious.
-Must go back to Sweden, must eat more meatballs…
+I must go back to Sweden and eat more meatballs…

-And if you’re a coffee lover, then you’ll love Stockholm.
+If you’re a coffee lover, you’ll love Stockholm.
 The coffee is fantastic!
-We’ve even curated a list of where to find the best coffee in Stockholm.
+We’ve even curated where to find the best coffee in Stockholm.

 Food Map of Europe - Sweden